evrythng/reactor-origintrail/README.md

 # reactor-origintrail

-A Reactor script to verify or share EVRYTHNG Actions on the blockchain via the OriginTrail protocol.
+A Reactor script to verify or share [EVRYTHNG](https://evrythng.com) Actions on the blockchain via the [OriginTrail](https://origintrail.io/) decentralized protocol.

 ## Configure